← Back to all articles

 The Psychological Block Keeping You Skinny Fat

 You know what to eat.
 You know how to train.
-So why are you still stuck?
-The answer is in your head, not your program.
+So why hasn't anything changed?
+The block isn't physical — it's in your head.

 It's Not a Knowledge Problem

 You've watched the videos.
-You've read the articles.
-You know you need to eat more protein, lift heavy, and sleep 8 hours.
-So why are you still skinny-fat?
+Read the articles.
+You know you need more protein, heavier lifts, better sleep.
+So why are you still stuck?

 Because getting lean isn't a knowledge problem.
 It's an identity problem.